MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/percent-of-youtube-video-playback-failures-in-microsoft-edge-and-internet-explorer.md

    a.
 A single machine can have multiple sessions.

-1. Playback failures = count(YouTube \<video>.error elements encountered in Microsoft Edge or Internet Explorer)
+3. Playback failures = count(YouTube \<video>.error elements encountered in Microsoft Edge or Internet Explorer)

 ### Final calculation

-*Percent of Microsoft Edge or Internet Explorer YouTube HTML5 playback failures = playback failures / count(sessions)*
+*Percent of Microsoft Edge or Internet Explorer YouTube HTML5 playback failures = Playback failures / count(sessions)*